misteruntouchable/Common-User-Issues-Resolved-by-Active-Directory/README.md

    </br>

 <p align="center">
-    Lastly, creating a Service Account in Active Directory: <br/>
+    The last issue is we want to Creating a Service Account in Active Directory: <br/>
    <img src="https://imgur.com/ArPGwc4.png" height="80%" width="80%" "/>
   <p align="center"> A service account is a special type of user account that is used to runs services, automated processes and critical systems.
 The
                      difference between service accounts and users accounts is that service account provides an identity to a service or a system, while